genuine-linux/genuine/README.md

 An Operating System is the set of basic programs and utilities that make your devices run.

-The main goal in Genuine is to keep it simple!
+The main Genuine goal is to keep it simple!

 ###Genuine Releases